hquinteros/react-express-sunset-sandbox/README.md

 In command prompt:

-1) npm -install in root directory
+1) npm install in root directory
-2) npm -install in client directory
+2) npm install in client directory

 In 2 different command prompts: